tomahawk-jupiter/md-toc-generator/README.md

 1. Add this to the top of the script: `#!/usr/bin/env python3`
 2. Make it executable: `chmod +x md-toc-gen.py`

+   - or copy it then change the permission if you don't want them both to be executable.

 3. Copy it to bin folder: `sudo cp md-toc-gen.py /usr/local/bin`

-   NOTE: running this command again will overwrite, ie. to update it with any changes.
+   - running this command again will overwrite, ie. to update it with any changes.

+4. Rename without file extension: `sudo mv /usr/local/bin/md-toc-gen.py /usr/local/bin/md-toc-gen`

+   - executable scripts don't usually have file extensions

 ## New Feature Ideas